 Auden’s insights help me to look for clues to the Incarnation in the most unlikely places And this is precisely what I want to accomplish for the flock of Jesus before me.
 I have always felt that those who have grown tired of Christmas are those most in need of the Preacher’s art.

+Pastors, it is time now to begin preparations to preach in Advent and Christmas—next year.
 That’s right.
-Your sermon and service planning should be done with the year before.
+Your sermon and service planning should be done the year before.
 But it is time, now, for sermon preparation for this year.
 Remember:

-- Sermon Planning is an essential pastoral duty wth a long-term viewer (e.g., the coming year, a three-year period, I.e., lectionary selections);
+- Sermon Planning is an essential pastoral duty with a long-term view (e.g., the coming year, a three-year period, i.e., lectionary selections);

 - Sermon Preparation is an essential pastoral duty with a more immediate view (e.g., the coming week).